 Any new account established through an exchange will be subject to all minimum requirements applicable to the shares acquired.
 Any new account or new subscription established through an exchange is subject to any existing restrictions or conditions on the Fund that is to be acquired.
 The exchange privilege may only be exercised in those states where the class of shares being acquired legally may be sold.
 If you are an existing shareholder of a Fund, you may exchange into a new account copying your existing account registration and options.
 Exchanges between accounts will be accepted only if registrations are identical.
-If a shareholder exchanges the shares of one Fund for another, the shareholder is not entitled to later reverse the exchange unless all the foregoing conditions are satisfied.
+If a shareholder exchange unless all the foregoing conditions are satisfied.